G1 Climax: 2019

+The 2019 edition of the G1 Climax took place from July 6 to August 12 with the finals taking place at Nippon Budokan.
+For the first time in NJPW history, the opening night of the tournament took place outside Japan, at the American Airlines Center in Dallas, Texas.
+Kota Ibushi won the G1, defeating Jay White in the final.

 2020

 The 2020 edition of the G1 Climax took place from September 19 until October 18 with the final three days being held at Ryōgoku Kokugikan.
-This is the first time the tournament will not be held in the summer but in the autumn.
-This was due to the 2020 Summer Olympics, which were originally scheduled to be held at the same time when the tournament is usually held prior to the postponement of the Olympics due to the COVID-19 pandemic.
-The final match became the longest match in G1 Climax history surpassing the previous record in 2018.
+This was the first time that the tournament was not held in the summer but in the autumn.
+This was due to the 2020 Summer Olympics in Tokyo originally being scheduled to be held when the tournament is usually held.
+Later, the Olympics were postponed due to the COVID-19 pandemic.

+The final match became the longest match in G1 Climax history, surpassing the previous record in 2018.
 Kota Ibushi became the third wrestler along with Masahiro Chono and Hiroyoshi Tenzan to win two consecutive G1 Climax tournaments and the first wrestler to reach the finals for the third time in a row.

 2021

 The 2021 edition of the G1 Climax was announced on July 8 and took place from September 18 until October 21 with the finals taking place at Nippon Budokan.
-Kazuchika Okada and Jeff Cobb set the record for the most points in a 20-man G1 with 16 points each, Cobb also set the record for most consecutive wins in a single G1 Climax with 8 wins in a row.
+Kazuchika Okada and Jeff Cobb set the record for the most points in a 20-man G1 with 16 points each; Cobb also set the record for most consecutive wins in a single G1 Climax with 8 wins in a row.
 Kota Ibushi also made his fourth consecutive appearance in a G1 final.
-Okada would win the G1, defeating Kota Ibushi on the tournament final by referee stoppage.
+Okada would win the G1, defeating Ibushi in the tournament final by referee stoppage.